cKurultayKalkan/pluralsight-python-examples/README.md

 # pluralsight-python-examples
-Python fundamentals course exercies in pluralsight.
-Austin Bingham and Robert Smallshire
+Exercises in "Python Fundamentals" course by Austin Bingham and Robert Smallshire on pluralsight.